ojo-codes/mark-react-basics-proj--using-map/README.md

 If you make the relevant changes to all the examples, the associated tests should all still pass.

 See if you can refactor the code in `0-exercises` to use this in-line arrow function expression syntax with inferred typing.

+## Exercise 1: Vanilla `.map`, transforming arrays of objects

+> 🎯 **Success criteria:** Tests passing for all the exercises in `src/vanilla/1-exercises`, using anonymous arrow functions

+The examples in `src/vanilla/1-examples` transform arrays of objects to other formats.

+There are, again, exercises in `src/vanilla/1-exercises` for you to attempt.